Florist Web Design

 Florist Software, EPOS & Website Integrations.

-Florist software, tools and integrations should make your website easier to manage, not harder to run.
-Many florists already use separate systems for EPOS, stock control, delivery routes, wedding enquiries, invoices and customer records, so your website should support those workflows instead of creating another disconnected admin task.
+Most florists already run separate systems for EPOS, stock control, delivery schedules, wedding enquiries, invoices and customer records.
+Your website should fit those workflows rather than add another disconnected admin task.

-A well-planned site can connect online orders, checkout fields and enquiry forms with the tools your team uses day to day.
-This might include passing WooCommerce order details into florist software, sending delivery information into route-planning tools, connecting payment gateways, capturing wedding enquiries, syncing stock or feeding customer details into email marketing workflows.
-The aim is to reduce manual copying, avoid missed details and make the website feel like part of your operation, not a separate channel.
+A well-planned site connects online orders, checkout fields and enquiry forms with the tools your team uses day to day.
+Depending on your setup, that can mean passing WooCommerce order details into florist software, sending delivery information to route-planning tools, connecting payment gateways, capturing wedding enquiries, syncing stock or feeding customer records into email marketing.
+The aim is to reduce manual copying and stop details slipping, so the website runs as part of your everyday operation.

 Frequently Asked Questions.